-Deutsche Bank Vermögensmandat uses criteria defined by Institutional Shareholder Services Germany AG (formerly oekom research AG) for guidance means an investment in Does this financial product have a sustainable investment objective? an economic activity that contributes to an environ- •• Ves No mental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the invest- ee companies follow good governance practices.
-It will make a minimum of susta investments with an environ objective: % in economic activities that of environmentally sustainable umental characteristics and while it does it have as its objective a sustainable i ment, it will have a minimum propor % of sustainable investments not invest- EU Taxonomy with an environmental objective The EU Taxonomy is a classification system laid in economic activities that on as environmentally sustainaned.
-EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sus- tainable economic activi- , with an environmental objective economic activities that do not c environmentally sustainable un EU Taxonomy qualify as ties.
-That Regulation does not include a list of socially sustainable economic ac- with a social objective tivities.
-Sustainable invest- ments with an environmental objective might be aligned with the Taxonomy or not.
-It will make a minimum of sustant investments with a social obj ······································
+Deutsche Bank Vermögensmandat uses criteria defined by Institutional Shareholder Services Germany AG (formerly oekom research AG) for guidance 7LTWFZYICNSX8D621K86 means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-7LTWFZYICNSX8D621K86
+Sustainable investment

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.